- Handle your dentures gently to avoid damage. Clean them daily to prevent infection and discoloration.

 Picture by Authority Dental under CC 2.0 license

-Everyone is advised to visit the dentist at least once a year.
-During a regular checkup, the dentist will inspect your mouth as well as your prosthesis.
+It is recommended that everyone visit the dentist at least once a year.
+During a regular checkup, the dentist will inspect your mouth and your prosthesis.
 The condition and fit will be professionally inspected.
 Your dentist will remove plaque from dentures and suggest the best cleaners.

-Neglecting check-ups may lead to lesions, lumps, soreness, irritation, or even oral cancer.
-A regular visit is also a good time to let your dentist know whether you are thinking of any cosmetic changes to your prosthesis.
+Neglecting checkups may lead to lesions, lumps, soreness, irritation, or even oral cancer.
+A regular visit is also a good opportunity to discuss any cosmetic changes you may be considering for your prosthesis with your dentist.

-What’s more, if you have any natural teeth remaining, you should have a professional cleaning at least once a year.
+Moreover, if you have any natural teeth remaining, it is recommended to have a professional cleaning at least once a year.

 Following these steps will help you reduce the risk of dental emergencies.